 Because the sheep are well adapted to the Norwegian climate, they can live outdoors year-round, as Sundbø’s flock does.
 The spelsau are leaner than cross-bred sheep, but they require less oversight because they forage well and flock together for group protection.

-The sheep’s two-layered coat makes them particularly appealing to crafters because the inner coat is light, soft and warm, whereas the outer coat is glossy, durable and water resistant.
+The sheep’s two-layered coat makes them particularly appealing to crafters because the inner coat is light, soft, and warm, whereas the outer coat is glossy, durable and water resistant.
 Pelt colors vary, from brown to taupe to beige, so lovely effects can be created even without dyeing.
 Its use in Norway goes at least as far back as the Viking age (from 800 to 1066 AD), where the wool was used to weave sails and the dense wadmal fabric that allowed survival in North Sea weather.
-Sundbø says the wool can be used to weave wadmal so tough that an arrow can’t penetrate.
-But the wool needs hand sorting and it fell out of favor as industrialization took hold in the 19th and 20th centuries.
+Sundbø says the wool can be used to weave wadmal so tough that an arrow can’t penetrate it.
+But the wool needs hand-sorting and it fell out of favor as industrialization took hold in the 19th and 20th centuries.